jaredly/j2/Roadmap.md

 	- Lesson learned: hashing stuff takes time, so reparsing builtins was killing me.
 	- Now we have 2ms rerender instead of 40!

+- Wait, hm, the resetSyms thing isn't quite working with aliases. anddd the .. syms map thing isn't working so figuring out what the toplevel is that a 'Recur' is referencing.
+	Yeah so I'm losing names from other things
+- OK so aliases .. maybe I'll only start doing the aliases thing ... hm ...

 # ENUM Next Steps